martinescardo/TypeTopology/CONTRIBUTING.md

   we'll continue to use `.lagda` for the sake of consistency.
 - Comments and discussions in files are encouraged.
 Ideally, files should follow a literate programming in style.
-- All modules should use the flags `--safe` and `--without-K`, and if possible, `--exact-split` and `--auto-inline.` Any modules that use unsafe features should be placed under the directory `Unsafe` and should be imported from `Unsafe/index.lagda`.
+- All modules should use the flags `--safe` and `--without-K`.
+Any modules that use unsafe features should be placed under the directory `Unsafe` and should be imported from `Unsafe/index.lagda`.
 - For `Σ` types, we use the notation `Σ x ꞉ A , B x`.
 Note that the colon character here is `꞉` (the Unicode symbol `MODIFIER LETTER COLON`) and **not** `∶` (i.e. the Unicode symbol `RATIO`), which is what you get by typing `\:` in